christophermk708-debug/bench-power-supply/README.md

 - `kicad/` — schematic and PCB source
 - `gerbers/` — fabrication files as sent to JLCPCB
 - `images/` — renders and build photos
-- `BOM.md` — full bill of materials with substitution notes

 ## First real job